jacobobryant/mystery-cows/README.md

 2. In the "Authentication" section, click "Set up sign-in method."
 First enable "Email/Password," and then also enable "Email link (passwordless sign-in)."
    After that, enable sign-in with Google.
-3. In the "Database" section, click on "Create database."
+3. In the side bar, click on "Cloud Firestore" and then "Create database."
    Accept the defaults.
 4. Install dependencies: [NPM](https://www.npmjs.com/get-npm),
    [Clojure](https://clojure.org/guides/getting_started) and
    [Overmind](https://github.com/DarthSim/overmind).
 5. Clone this repository.
 Inside the project directory, run `./task setup`.
 6. Run `firebase login` and then `firebase init`.
-Select your existing project, and then select Firestore, Hosting and Functions.
-Accept the defaults for everything.
+Select Firestore, Hosting and Functions, and select your existing project.
+Accept the defaults for everything elses.

 ## Development

 1. Run `./task dev`.
 2. After Shadow CLJS loads, go to [localhost:9630](http://localhost:9630).
    Hover over "Builds," then check the "main" and "fn" boxes.
+3. In a new terminal, run `firebase emulators:start`.

 The app will be available at [localhost:5000](http://localhost:5000).